OleHolmNielsen/ITwiki/docs/Huawei_server.rst

 The UEFI_ Secure_Boot_ configuration can be set using the system console:

-1. Reboot the system and press F11 *Boot Manager* during startup.
+1. Reboot the system and press the F11 Function_key_ *Boot Manager* during startup.

 2. In the *Boot Manager* menu press the Esc_key_ to skip the *EFI* boot device list, returning to a higher-level *Boot Manager* main menu with a list of action items.